slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 Create a `public` directory that is going to hold all the application image and sound assets.
 After we create the folder we move the `placeholder.jpg` and `favicon.jpg` files into it.
 We then add new files that represent the sounds we want to use as we play the game.

 Next we create a `src` directory where we will put all of the React code.
-Under the `src` directory we create a folder for each of the view component that represent the major functionality of the Simon application.
+Under the `src` directory we create a folder for each of the view components that represent the major functionality of the Simon application.

 Finally rename `main.css` to `app.css` and move it to the `src` directory.
 This will contain all the styles that are shared across the application.
 You will need to tweak the `body` rule set to use the `.body` selector since our SPA works on components within the body element.
 This change should look like the following.